 Fact sheet on routine testing of long-term care staff (also in

 Frequently asked questions about routine testing of long-term care staff

-All long-term care facilities in Oregon are limiting visitors and taking extra steps to prevent illness.
+Long-term care facilities in Oregon must take extra steps to prevent illness during the pandemic.

 Facilities with a staff member or resident with a reported or suspected case of COVID-19 case will post this Restriction of Admission sign at their entrance and exits.
 If you have questions about visitor and admission limits, please call the facility directly.